WSA-Community/WSAGAScript/README.md

 ## Registering the edited Windows Subsystem for Android™️ Installation Package

 - Use Windows Search to find "Developer Settings", when PC Settings app opens, enable "Developer Mode" on that page.
-- Uninstall any other installed versions of WSA (if you had any, uninstall exactly the main WSA app, all Android apps that have been added to Start Menu will be removed automatically)
+- Uninstall any other installed versions of WSA (if you had any, uninstall exactly the main WSA app, all Android apps that have been added to the Start Menu will be removed automatically)
 - Open Windows PowerShell as Administrator and run `Add-AppxPackage -Register path-to-extracted-msix\AppxManifest.xml`

 Where `path-to-extracted-msix`, use path from "Copy the edited images" section (right above) as example.